 If the issue is not resolved through consultation with the instructor, the student must immediately consult with the chair of the appropriate academic department in accordance with that department’s established procedures.
 The department chair shall discuss the student’s allegation(s) with the instructor and possibly the school/college dean, as appropriate, and give the student an answer in writing within 10 working days.
 If the instructor also is the department chair, then the student should contact the school/college dean directly who shall consult with the department chair about the allegation.

-If the student still believes that his/her request for review has not been satisfactorily handled, he/she may pursue the appeal by requesting the SAPC to review the issue.
+If the student still believes that their request for review has not been satisfactorily handled, they may pursue the appeal by requesting the SAPC to review the issue.
 To make such an appeal, the student must submit a written statement setting forth all pertinent facts relating to the issue within five (5) working days after receiving the department chair’s response (i.e., no later than 35 working days – approximately seven (7) weeks after the beginning of classes).
 If the student appeals to the SAPC, it is understood that the burden of proof rests with the student and that a copy of the written statement of protest will be sent to the faculty member concerned.

 When a formal appeal has been filed with the SAPC, the following action will be taken: